 - Author: Chris Brennan

-- Article notes: The article is currently incomplete, and is primarily acting as a placeholder until I have time to format the rest of article and upload it to the site.
+- Article notes: The article is currently incomplete, and is acting as a placeholder until I have time to finish the rest.

-- Cite this article: Chris Brennan, “Firmicus Maternus”, The Hellenistic Astrology Website, December 20, 2011, http://www.hellenisticastrology.com/astrologers/firmicus-maternus/
+- Cite this article: Chris Brennan, “Firmicus Maternus,” The Hellenistic Astrology Website, February 22, 2014, http://www.hellenisticastrology.com/astrologers/firmicus-maternus/